 - Read our inter island flight booking tips to see how to find the best flights.

-- We also give a short overview (inter island routes, discounts, frequent flyer programs) of the 3 airline companies that offer inter-island flights:
+- We also give a short overview (inter island routes, discounts and coupons, and frequent flyer programs) of the 3 airline companies that offer inter-island flights:

 Airlines that offer inter island flights in Hawaii

 There are currently three companies that offer inter-island flights: Hawaiian Airlines, Mokulele Airlines, and Island Air.
 Two other companies, Go!
 Airlines and Aloha Airlines, discontinued their inter island flights in 2014 and 2008 respectively.